-Labor Day might be the best time to buy a mattress: Here are all the sales going on right now
+Labor Day might be the best time to buy a mattress: Here are the sales going on now

-This Labor Day, we know there are sales and discounts offered on just about every kind of product.
+We know there are sales and discounts offered on just about every kind of product this Labor Day weekend.
 And with so many ways to save, how can you prioritize?

-Well, since we humans spend about one third of our lives sleeping, to us it makes sense to think about where you're spending that time and maybe give yourself an upgrade.
+Well, since we humans spend about one-third of our lives sleeping, it makes sense to think about where you're spending that time and maybe give yourself an upgrade.

-Mattress retailers are offering great discounts this weekend, so do yourself a favor and invest in a new resting place while the deals last.
+Mattress retailers are offering great discounts this weekend, so do yourself a favor and invest in a new resting place.
 Trust us, you don't want to sleep on these sales.
-Well, technically you will be sleeping on the deals, but you get what we mean!
+Well, technically you will be sleeping on the deals, but you know what we mean!
 Check them out below.

 Casper

 Casper seems to be everywhere these days.
 Maybe you've seen the commercials, heard the advertisements on your favorite podcast, or prehaps a friend of yours can't stop talking about their bed in a box.
-That's because Casper has been exploding in popularity recently all thanks to the innovators and engineers who made an extremely comfortable mattress that can be shipped quickly and easily to your door in a small box.
+That's because Casper has been exploding in popularity, thanks to the innovators and engineers who made an extremely comfortable mattress that can be shipped quickly and easily to your door in a small box.
 If you're ready to jump on the bandwagon, now is the time!

-- Through 9/2, the company is offering 15% off orders of select mattresses ‑ including the original Casper and the newer gel-pod infused Wave — when you use the code LABORDAY15.
+- Through Sept.
+2, the Casper is offering 15% off orders of select mattresses — including the original Casper and the newer gel-pod infused Wave — when you use the code LABORDAY15.

 Purple

-Purple.com mattresses are built to offer personalized comfort thanks to the pressure-reducing comfort grid, which offers a stay-cool airflow and motion-isolating dynamic support.
+Purple.com mattresses are built to offer personalized comfort, thanks to the pressure-reducing comfort grid, which offers a stay-cool airflow and motion-isolating dynamic support.
 The patented Smart Comfort Grid of the Purple Mattress eliminates pain points by being soft where you need it and firm in other spots where that will better suit your body.

-- When you get a mattress, you probably don't want to leave it bare.
+- When you buy a mattress, you probably don't want to leave it bare.
 Purple has you covered — literally.
 This weekend, the company is offering free sheets and two pillows (up to a $327 value) with the purchase of an All-New Purple Mattress.

 Nest Bedding